Seed Grant

 Seed Grant Scheme for Research & Development

-Yenepoya (Deemed to be University) is now acclaimed as one of the fastest growing research driven academic Institutions in India.
-The University has implemented seed grant program to encourage all faculty members of the constituent units/departments/Centers to engage in research activities in addition to their academic responsibilities.
-The broad objective is to inculcate research aptitude, the culture of collaborative research, to enhance research and technical skills helping capacity building and career growth of the teaching fraternity.
-The seed grant scheme meant to enable researchers to generate viable ad tangible research approach to fuel up confidence for applying and securing grants/fellowships from public/private national and international funding agencies.
+Yenepoya (Deemed to be University) has implemented seed grant program to encourage and support the faculty members of the constituent units/departments/Centers to engage in research activities in addition to their academic responsibilities.
+The broad objective is to provide financial support to research encourages the culture of collaborative research, to enhance research and technical skills helping capacity building and career growth of the teaching fraternity.
+The seed grant scheme meant to enable researchers to generate viable and tangible research outcomes to fuel up confidence for applying and securing grants/fellowships from public/private national and international funding agencies.
+Collaborative and interdisciplinary projects are encouraged.

 Eligibility

-• All regular faculties of any constituent college of Yenepoya (Deemed to be University) are eligible to apply for seed grants.
+• All regular faculties of any constituent college of Yenepoya (Deemed to be University) are eligible to apply.

-• Resident clinicians, visiting faculty, research scholars, and students can also take part as co-investigators.
+• Resident clinicians, visiting faculty, research scholars, and students can also take part as co-investigators based on the investment in the project.

 Research Project Categories

-The research projects preferably can be designed on the area domains those are of local, national or international importance.
+The research projects preferably can be designed on the area domains those are local, national or international importance.
 Collaborative and interdisciplinary projects are encouraged.
-Under the ambit of the Seed Grant Program, applications should be submitted in the prescribed format among the following two categories:
+Applications should be submitted in the prescribed format among the following categories:

-• The maximum duration of the project is 3 years.
+• The maximum project duration is 2 years.

 • Applicants should submit proposals in the prescribed format duly signed by all the investigators through proper channel to the Registrar, Yenepoya (Deemed to be University).
 A soft copy of the proposal should be e-mailed to seedgrant@yenepoya.edu.in.